 [Section 25 amended by No. 55 of 2004 s.
 192 and 210.]

-26. Endorsement of condition, etc., of licence
+26. Production of licence for endorsement

 Where a licensee is required to comply with a requirement specified by the State Administrative Tribunal under section 23(8)(c) or to carry on the business to which the licence relates subject to conditions or restrictions imposed under section 13 or 25(3), the licensee shall, upon being required by the Commissioner so to do within a specified time, produce the licence to the Commissioner within that time for endorsement of the condition, restriction or requirement.